Promoting Diversity

 Promoting Diversity and Inclusion

-Kumiai has positioned promotion of diversity and inclusion (D&I) as materiality and is pursuing initiatives to create a working environment where everyone can work comfortably and play an active role and promote active participation of women.
+We have positioned promotion of diversity and inclusion (D&I) as materiality and is pursuing initiatives to create a working environment where everyone can work comfortably and play an active role and promote active participation of women.

 With regard to creation of a working environment where everyone can work comfortably and play an active role, we are formulating a D&I promotion plan incorporating D&I training, D&I surveys, and establishment of a working group (WG) and deliberation by the WG, in order to reflect the real voices of employees.
-WG members will be recruited from across the Company to encourage the participation of diverse employees who are motivated to promote D&I.
+The D&I WG, launched in 2024, was recruited from across the company and comprised a diverse group of employees eager to promote D&I. The WG organized the promotion themes and has begun work on following six high-priority items, ①D&I-related training and information dissemination, ②Conducting training for managers, ③Improvement measures against harassment and determination of method of dissemination, ④Providing an environment where minorities can feel safe to voice their opinions and stimulate communication, ⑤Providing an environment where executives and employees can easily take advantage of maternity leaves, childcare leave, and nursing care systems, and ⑥Development an environment that encourages female employees to become managers.

 With regard to promotion of active participation of women, we will formulate a plan for recruitment, promotion, and training to achieve a female manager ratio of 8.2% in FY2030.
-Specifically, while maintaining the ratio of female hires to new graduate hires (31.3% in FY2022), we will formulate development plans for managerial candidates in line with their individual abilities and motivation, and encourage their development with a view to promotion to managerial positions.
+Specifically, while maintaining the ratio of female hires to new graduate hires (34.8% in FY2024), we will formulate development plans for managerial candidates in line with their individual abilities and motivation, and encourage their development with a view to promotion to managerial positions.

 Ratio of female hires to new graduate hires

-Year joined the Company | 2020 | 2021 | 2022 | 2023 |
+Year joined the Company | 2021 | 2022 | 2023 | 2024 |

 ---|---|---|---|---|

-Males (People) | 28 | 22 | 11 | 9 |
+Males (People) | 22 | 11 | 9 | 15 |

-Females (People) | 7 | 12 | 5 | 3 |
+Females (People) | 12 | 5 | 3 | 8 |

-Total (People) | 35 | 34 | 16 | 12 |
+Total (People) | 34 | 16 | 12 | 23 |

-Percentage of females | 20.0% | 35.3% | 31.3% | 25.0% |
+Percentage of females | 35.3% | 31.3% | 25.0% | 34.8% |

 Ratio of mid-career hires to annual hires

-Year joined the Company | 2020 | 2021 | 2022 | 2023 |
+Year joined the Company | 2021 | 2022 | 2023 | 2024 |

 ---|---|---|---|---|

-New graduate hires (People) | 35 | 34 | 16 | 12 |
+New graduate hires (People) | 34 | 16 | 12 | 23 |

-Mid-career hires (People) | 6 | 8 | 6 | 22 |
+Mid-career hires (People) | 8 | 6 | 22 | 17 |

-Total hires (People) | 41 | 42 | 22 | 34 |
+Total hires (People) | 42 | 22 | 34 | 40 |

-Percentage of mid-career hires | 14.6% | 19.0% | 27.3% | 64.7% |
+Percentage of mid-career hires | 19.0% | 27.3% | 64.7% | 42.5% |

 KPIs for promoting diversity

-KPI | FY2022 results |
+KPI | FY2023 results |

-FY2023 results |
+FY2024 results |

 FY2026 targets |